-First to use the board:
+First use of the board:

 - In most cases you do not need to configure jumpers.
 JP2 PoE control is disabled by default, you may want to enable it to comply with IEEE802.3af requirements.
-See Jumper Index for details.

-- Insert MiniPCI cards on the board itself.

-- Install the board in a case.
+See Jumper Index for details. - Install the board in a case.

-- · Connect other peripherals and cables
+• Connect other peripherals and cables

-You can also order a pre-assembled system with RouterBOARD and extension cards of your choice already installed in a case.
+You can also order a pre-assembled system with RouterBOARD already installed in a case.